 The bite that occurs in mid to late fall for flathead catfish is nothing short of spectacular.
 The fish are bigger than they’ll be the entire year, they’re aggressive and feeding heavily.
 The mid to late fall bite is second to none when it comes to catching flatheads.

-Blue catfish action gets better with ever drop in water temperature and the cold water period offers the best catfish action of the year for catching trophy class blue catfish in many parts of the country.
+Blue catfish action gets better with every drop in water temperature and the cold water period offers the best catfish action of the year for catching trophy class blue catfish in many parts of the country.
 Catching numbers of blues is also easy and the fishing is a blast.
 The fish are easy to pattern and locate as well.

 9 Late Summer Catfishing Tips